Chapoly1305/nroottag/README.md

 | Trojan - Windows | Hardware: Gigabyte Z690, Bluetooth Adapter [RTL8761B](https://www.amazon.com/Enhanced-Adapter-RTL8761B-Chip-Accessory/dp/B0CBTF5MF2)<br>OS: Windows 11 |

-# Evaluation Goals

-Here is a list of suggested goals and checkpoints for your reference.

-This README document and screen recording under `ScreenRecording` directory for your reference. also aims to present these items.

-### C&C Server

-- [ ] Setup C&C Server
-- [ ] Review API Usage Guide
-- [ ] Retrieval of a Private Key

-### Database

-- [ ] Manual Inspection of Rainbow Table
-- [ ] Reconstruct a Public Key

-### Seeker

-- [ ] Find a Private of a Given OUI of Your Choice

-### Trojan

-- [ ] Run Trojan on Linux
-- [ ] Run Trojan-Android and exchange address

 # C&C Server

 The Command & Control (C&C) server provides APIs for: Rainbow table construction and querying; Search task distribution; and Public key management.